digitalstuart/kerry-online-farmers-market/README.md

 ## Deployment

+### Heroku

-* I created a new app in Heroku called *kerry-online-farmers-market* with the region selected as 'Europe'.
+* This site is deployed through Heroku, with an app called *kerry-online-farmers-market* and the region selected as 'Europe'.
-LOTS MORE TO COME IN HERE!
-* I then clicked 'Open app' and my website was deployed live to https://kerry-online-farmers-market.herokuapp.com.
+* The app is connected to my relevant GitHub repository for the deployment method.
+* After executing *git add*, *git commit* and *git push* from my Gitpod code to GitHub, I could then run manual deployments in Heroku from the GitHub master branch in order for my site to be deployed live to https://kerry-online-farmers-market.herokuapp.com.
+* The app runs with a **PostgreSQL** database, which was selected from *Resources > Adds-ons* in the Heroku dashboard.
+* In *Settings > Reveal Config Vars*, I have specified the Postgres database URL, Stripe keys, Amazon Web Services keys, the Django secret key and config vars for my *EMAIL_BACKEND*.

+### Gitpod

+* The command *pip3 freeze > requirements.txt* creates a file for Heroku to know the requirements and Django libraries for running the app.
+* The command *echo web: python3 manage.py > Procfile*, tells Heroku to refer to my *manage.py* file in order to begin running the application.
+* I created an *env.py* file containing the same environment variables as those in Heroku *Settings > Reveal Config Vars*.
+* These environment variables are then fetched into the relevant sections of the *settings.py* file.
+* The *env.py* file is referenced in a *.gitignore* file in order to mask secret key and password details.

+### Amazon Web Services

+* I created a bucket with 'static website hosting' called **kerry-online-farmers-market** in the S3 cloud storage service of AWS.
+* The bucket contains all the website's images in a *'media'* folder and the CSS/JS files in a *'static'* folder.
+* In Gitpod, I imported AWS' S3Boto3Storage backend into a file called *'custom_storages.py'*, which references the static and media storage locations as defined in *'settings.py'* alongside other AWS config vars.

+### Gmail SMTP

+* The config variables for using the Gmail SMTP server are defined in *'settings.py'*.
+* I had to run *'DisplayUnlockCaptcha'* on my Gmail account (https://accounts.google.com/DisplayUnlockCaptcha) in order to avoid getting an SMTPAuthenticationError when using the site's Contact or Password Reset functionality.

+### Cloning

+* In order to clone this project, you should paste https://github.com/digitalstuart/kerry-online-farmers-market.git into your chosen editor's terminal.
+Then type *git remote rm origin* into the terminal to sever the link with the original.
+* You would also need to use your own PostgreSQL database, AWS bucket and SMTP server, as well as creating your own config and environment variables (plus *env.py* and *.gitignore* files).

 ## Credits

-The walkthrough projects in Code Institute's Full Stack Frameworks with Django module (Blog All About It and ECommerce Mini Project) were vital in providing a starting point for this project.
+The walkthrough projects in Code Institute's Full Stack Frameworks with Django module (Blog All About It and ECommerce Mini Project) were vital in providing a starting point for this website.

-Course walkthroughs
+Therefore, much of the groundwork for, in particular, the Accounts, Cart and Checkout apps was laid from these sources.
+Where code has been taken from the course projects' original models and views in these apps, it has then been edited, revised or added to for my purposes.

 ### Content

 * For specifying the *login_required* redirect URL in the *checkout* function of *checkout/views.py* - https://stackoverflow.com/questions/3578882/how-to-specify-the-login-required-redirect-url-in-django.
 * For using *DeleteView* to delete objects - https://www.youtube.com/watch?time_continue=105&v=Go1yHB00hl8.
 * For the *models.py* and *forms.py* in my *contact* app, I referred to https://wsvincent.com/django-contact-form.
-* For a message saying 'your cart is empty' when there are no shopping cart items, I referred to [this documentation](https://books.google.ie/books?id=LwO1GzMN_QsC&pg=PA96&lpg=PA96&dq=django+shopping+cart+no+checkout+if+empty&source=bl&ots=_ocGe9GF6C&sig=ACfU3U1fXQ2O_oiZyvsDp246YqZJjkt8fQ&hl=en&sa=X&ved=2ahUKEwiKkcTgrtPoAhXCUBUIHeChDp8Q6AEwA3oECAwQKg#v=onepage&q=django%20shopping%20cart%20no%20checkout%20if%20empty&f=false) .
+* For a message saying 'your cart is empty' when there are no shopping cart items, I referred to [this documentation](https://books.google.ie/books?id=LwO1GzMN_QsC&pg=PA96&lpg=PA96&dq=django+shopping+cart+no+checkout+if+empty&source=bl&ots=_ocGe9GF6C&sig=ACfU3U1fXQ2O_oiZyvsDp246YqZJjkt8fQ&hl=en&sa=X&ved=2ahUKEwiKkcTgrtPoAhXCUBUIHeChDp8Q6AEwA3oECAwQKg#v=onepage&q=django%20shopping%20cart%20no%20checkout%20if%20empty&f=false).
 * For running tests on Django forms - https://realpython.com/testing-in-django-part-1-best-practices-and-examples & https://www.youtube.com/watch?v=zUl-Tf-UEzw.
 * For getting *'background-attachment:fixed'* to work on iOS devices - https://stackoverflow.com/questions/26372127/background-fixed-no-repeat-not-working-on-mobile.